l0x539/usb-reverse/README.md

 ### Prerequisites

-To complete this you will first need to install the [Aduino IDE](https://www.arduino.cc/en/main/software), and a list of python packages.
+To complete this you will first need to install the [Arduino IDE](https://www.arduino.cc/en/main/software), and a list of python packages.

 ```